AntonTimiskov/lambda-fitnesse/README.md

 - Every test have to take less than 5 minutes including setup and teardown (AWS lambda restriction)

 # How to run your Fitnesse tests in AWS lambdas:
+Docker image to build and deploy: [on Dockerhub](https://hub.docker.com/r/antontimiskov/lambda-fitnesse/)
 **TBD**

 # See Also